aanker/xwordlist/docs/help.md

 The configuration file also includes global settings that are user editable:

 *  `urllist_delay`:  the number of seconds between web page requests when you specify a list of URLs using the `--urllist` option.
 If you set this too low, you run the danger of looking like a bot and getting blocked by the website.
-Default setting: 20 seconds
+Default setting: `20`

 *  `file_add`:  the string added when a new output file needs to be created but no name is specified by the user.
-For instance, if the input file is “tompetty.txt” and `file_add` is set to “xwl”, the output file created will be named “tompetty_xwl.txt”.
-Default setting: “xwl”
+For instance, if the input file is `tompetty.txt` and `file_add` is set to `xwl`, the output file created will be named `tompetty_xwl.txt`.
+Default setting: `xwl`